HomeInsightsIndia CAFE Series › The Step-Change

 CAFE-III: What Changes on 1 April 2027

-The full CAFE-III rulebook for India PV OEMs — the 105 to 78.9 g target curve, the WLTP transition, super-credits at 3.0× BEV, the 17 off-cycle technologies, block-period averaging, and the new OEM-to-OEM credit market.
+The full CAFE 2027 rulebook for India PV OEMs — the year-by-year target curve in L/100 km, the MIDC-to-WLTP pathway, super-credits at 3.0× BEV / 2.0× SHEV, the off-cycle and CNF derogations, annual compliance with Section 7 pooling, and the new OEM-to-OEM credit market.

 By Climate Decode · · 12 min read